molecule-one/api/batch-scoring.md

     -H "Authorization: ApiToken-v1 <TOKEN>"
   ```
   _Warning: only already processed results will be removed.
 If you wish to remove all data related to your batch scoring request, you should wait for it to process before calling this endpoint._

+FAQ:

+- Q: Why do I get different results using batch scoring request and molecule.one's webapp for the same target?
+- A: Request with exploratory_search turned on runs the same search as the one accessible via the web interface.
+By default it's disabled - it runs search with smaller computational budget, so for some compounds the batch score may not find the pathways found via the web interface.